Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/GribFeatureCollections.md

 {% include image.html file="tds/tutorial/grib/multi_gds_tds.png" alt="multi gds woah..." caption="" %}

-What we see is that the "Grib files" are actually composed of message that are defined on very different grids.
+What we see is the "GRIB files" are actually composed of message that are defined on very different grids.
-By examining these files in ToolsUI, we can see there are indeed two GDS.
+By examining these files in [ToolsUI](https://docs.unidata.ucar.edu/netcdf-java/{{site.netcdf-java_docset_version}}/userguide/toolsui_ref.html){:target="_blank"}, we can see there are indeed two GDS.
 It appears that one GDS is associated with more "primary" modeled output; the second GDS appears to be associated with "derived" parameters.

 Insert the following into catalogGribfc2.xml somewhere inside the `featureCollection` element: